evrimfeyyaz/evrimfeyyaz.github.io/_posts/2018-11-28-deploying-a-rails-52-postgresql-app-on-aws-elastic-beanstalk.md

 ---

-I'll be first to admit that I'm not the most experinced person when it comes to deployment.
+I'll be the first to admit that I'm not the most experinced person when it comes to deployment.
 As I said, I always used Heroku in the past, and I probably will use it for my future projects as well.
 These steps worked for me after a few days of scratching my head trying to set up my Rails app on Elastic Beanstalk, so I wanted to share these in hopes to save time for people who are in the same situation I was.
 So, take this all with a grain of salt, and good luck!